BDAthlon/2018-Gotteron-1/README.md

 rule_30_netlist.json: ~0.91

 ### Note on the performance of the algorithm
-with 5 epochs, the algorithm should take approximately 5 minutes on a machine equivalent to a MacBook Pro (Retina, 13-inch, Early 2015) (Processor 2.7 GHz Intel Core i5, Memory 8 GB 1867 MHz DDR3).
+With 5 epochs, the algorithm should take approximately 5 minutes on a machine equivalent to a MacBook Pro (Retina, 13-inch, Early 2015) (Processor 2.7 GHz Intel Core i5, Memory 8 GB 1867 MHz DDR3).
 However, if you want/have the time to run the algorithm longer, you can increase the number of epochs.

 Also, note that the time is displayed at the end of the script run.
-Moreover, the results are sotchastic (dictionnary are saved in solution/).
-So, the solutions files with their corresponding score are just an example of results found after one run of 5 epochs for each circuits.
+Moreover, the results are sotchastic.
+So, the solutions files with their corresponding score are just an example of results found after one run of 5 epochs for each circuits (dictionnary for reported results are saved in solution/).

 ### Future work
 It would be very interesting to explore the use of [transfer learning](https://machinelearningmastery.com/transfer-learning-for-deep-learning/).
 Indeed, we can imagine that the features learned to solve a given circuit will be usefull to solve another circuit.
 Thus, this would potentially increased the results as well as diminishing the training time.